sobhanatar/idempotent/README.md

 `VerifyIdempotent` handles all the required steps for making an endpoint idempotent.
 The steps are as follows:

 1. Get the `entity` configuration
-2. Create an idempotent key/hash based on the entity's `fields` and `headers`.
+2. Create an idempotent key/hash based on the entity's configurations.
 3. Check if the idempotent key/hash exists in the selected `storage`.
 4. If it doesn't exist:
     1. A new record with the status of `progress` be created with the entity's `timeout,` and it continues to the logic